-I've posted a decent number of photos over the years.
+I've posted a decent number of photos on my blog so far.
 Although one could feasibly wander back through my archives to view them, I'll spare one the trouble -- here's the collection.

 Comprehensive list of my photography-focused posts

 - Digital Moments – from road trips, autumn, and baking in 2012

 - Indiana: Winter, Spring – photos from the end of winter and start of spring in my current corner of Indiana, in 2012

 - Watching leaves turn - a series taken through my bedroom window at Vassar my senior year, showing the seasons changing in 2010-2011